powderflask/bootstrap-extras/README.md

 TO DO:
  - improve options to pass ajax object, merged with ajax defaults (see Select2)
- - build out other components
  - unit tests!!
  - add options and events to widget docs
+ - add docs pages for component combo examples?